 As of Fall 2020 I am a second year SES PhD Student at Massachusetts Institute of Technology focusing on computational social science.
-I’m broadly interested in novel ways of using large scale data to support human rights and violence prevention efforts, as well as Internet accessibility and freedom of expression online.
+I’m broadly interested in using large scale data to support human rights and violence prevention efforts, as well as Internet accessibility and freedom of expression online.

 Before starting at MIT I worked in Cloudflare’s DC Office as a Policy Analyst where I focused on corporate social responsibility, namely organizing Project Galileo and the Athenian Project.
 I graduated from Harvard in 2017 with a degree in Mechanical Engineering and a minor in Government.